fifc/yos/README.md

 # NeOS

-NeOS, New OS, is a 64 bits OS for x64 computer
+NeOS, New OS, is a 64-bit OS for x64 systems